 Hotel guests should be conscious of their energy use and turn off lights when leaving their room for the day.
 This small but important practice will help conserve energy and is part of a larger sense of awareness about efforts practiced by Californians statewide.

-When in restaurants, you may need to ask for drinking water due to the drought in California.
+When in restaurants, you may need to ask for drinking water due to the ongoing drought in California.
 Be sure to take only what you need to conserve this precious resource.

 The Santa Cruz County Culture